krishnakatyal/Image-croppping/README.md

 1>pip3 install smartcrop

-2>smartcroppy --width 300 --height 300 imagepath/imagename.jpg output.jpg
+### smartcroppy --width 300 --height 300 imagepath/imagename.jpg output.jpg

 ## how to use katana